flexa-script/interpreter-prealpha1/README.md

 - [ ] some expression nodes aren't cleaning return type like void funcions
 - [ ] reference is not working properly
 - [ ] searching functions in scope, it will not handle struct type
+- [ ] struct assign seems not working in semantical analisys

 ## Errors
 - Errors has CP prefix, eg. CP9999